Some times there are so real sympathies as meeting for the first time we seem to find ourselves. – Alfred de Musset

 We all know it is not easy to become entrepreneur, especially in a country where we need to learn everything from scratch.
 But we can share, think together and improve our conditions together.

 Each time I met with Padmini, we discussed our projects, analyzing them as objectively as we could.

 We have motivated each other.
 We have promised ourselves we will move forward on the way.

-I wanted to share with you ladies what Paris for Her brings to us.
+I wanted to share with you ladies what A City for Her brings to us.

-I would like to thank Paris for Her, its founder Nadia Soufi, and all the ladies who attend the group and share their experiences and advice.
+I would like to thank A City for Her, its founder Nadia Soufi, and all the ladies who attend the group and share their experiences and advice.

 What a chance we have here being in this group of ‘women power’.
 We have a lot to learn from each other and a lot to share.
 This union can only get bigger and stronger now.
 Our meetings will increase, our projects as well.

 Arzu is now the happy founder of Arzu